 No. Addictive substances typically require a steady increase in the substance in order to maintain their effect.
 Equally, people don’t crave antidepressants or go ‘cold turkey’ when they come off.
 The body does however adapt to the use of antidepressants so withdrawal-like symptoms can occur unless the dosage is reduced gradually and the drug is allowed to wash out of the body.
-During the wash out period some people have reported experiencing vivid dreams, an increase in anxiety, dizziness and flu-like symptoms.

 I’ve heard that antidepressants can cause suicidal ideas?

 There is some evidence, especially in young people, for increased suicidal thoughts.
 This does not necessarily translate into suicidal acts.
 Although people mature at different rates, the under 25 age group are probably most at risk from ideas of suicide or self-harm.
 For this reason, younger people should be made very aware of the risks, and be monitored more closely.

 Will antidepressants actually cure my depression?